schnoellm/wristify-docs-and-api/api-specification.md

 ```

-### Trend response / Data response
+### Chart response
-Shows an XY/TY diagram with one or multiple lines.
+Shows an XY/TY/bar chart with one or multiple data sets.
 An additional page on the watch app shows the legend, min/max values and the time range of the shown data.
 **Hint:** This is not supported on certain watch models, due to memory constraints.